Azure/Azure-Sentinel-Notebooks/mitremap-notebook/README.md

 This notebook allows a user to map descriptive text of an incident on to relevant MITRE ATT&CK Enterprise techniques.
 It uses a [GPT2](https://huggingface.co/gpt2) language model to associate terms in the description with similar descriptions in past incidents.
 It also extracts relevant Indicators of Compromise from the text.

 You can use the notebook with one of several pre-trained models or train your own model using your own threat reports or public sources.

+In order to use the notebook externally from the Sentinel-Notebooks environment, please refer to the [Use the MitreMap Notebook outside of Sentinel Notebooks](#use-the-mitremap-notebook-outside-of-sentinel-notebooks) section.
 <br><br>

 ## Motivation